variadico/noti/README.md

     Trigger a speech notification.
 Optionally, customize the voice with NOTI_VOICE.

+-c, --bearychat
+    Trigger a BearyChat notification.
+Requries NOTI_BC_INCOMING_URI
+    to be set.
 -i, --hipchat
     Trigger a HipChat notification.
 Requires NOTI_HIPCHAT_TOK and NOTI_HIPCHAT_DEST to be set.